The Legacy (professional wrestling): Orton's championship reigns and various feuds (2009–2010)

-Split from Orton and dissolution (2010)
+Cracks and dissolution (2010)

-On the January 11, 2010 episode of Raw, guest host Mike Tyson announced that the winner of a triple threat match later that night between Orton, Kingston, and John Cena would challenge Sheamus for the WWE Championship at the Royal Rumble.
+On the January 11, 2010, episode of Raw, guest host Mike Tyson announced that the winner of a triple threat match later that night between Orton, Kingston, and John Cena would challenge Sheamus for the WWE Championship at the Royal Rumble.
 Orton ultimately won with the help of The Legacy, who attacked Cena and Kingston.
 At the Royal Rumble, Orton failed to win the championship when he was disqualified when Rhodes tried to interfere.
 After the match, Orton attacked Rhodes and DiBiase, who attempted to aid Rhodes.
 On the February 15 episode of Raw, Orton took on Sheamus in a non-title rematch, but was again disqualified after Rhodes and DiBiase interfered.
 During the WWE Championship Elimination Chamber match at the Elimination Chamber pay-per-view, in which both Orton and DiBiase participated, Rhodes passed a pipe to DiBiase.
 DiBiase hit Orton with it, and eliminated him.

 The next night on Raw, The Legacy participated in a six-man tag team match against Kingston, Yoshi Tatsu, and Evan Bourne, designed to show their unity, but Orton attacked Rhodes and DiBiase and the following week on Raw, Rhodes and DiBiase attacked Orton in retaliation, although Orton was able to fight them off.
 Orton's split from the group was cemented when he lost a handicap match against both Rhodes and DiBiase on Raw and showed increasing signs of becoming a fan favorite.
 This led to a Triple Threat Match between all three members at WrestleMania XXVI, where Rhodes and DiBiase proclaimed neither minded not winning so long as Orton was pinned, but in the match Orton pinned DiBiase.
 DiBiase and Rhodes attacked each other during the match, ending the duo, and Rhodes was punted by Orton and taken out of action for approximately a month.
 The split was confirmed when Rhodes moved to SmackDown brand during the 2010 WWE Supplemental Draft.